 https://www.auma.de/en/exhibit/find-your-exhibitions?typ=nmd - both of real trade fairs and of digital formats.
 Further information on trade fairs in Germany and abroad is available from the respective organiser.

-The cancellation of trade fairs not only results in financial losses for the directly involved players such as exhibitors, visitors, service providers and organisers, but also has serious macroeconomic consequences.
-Many other branches of business are affected as well, especially the hotel and catering industry, the transport industry and numerous local suppliers and contractors.
-According to calculations by the AUMA Institute of the German Trade Fair Industry, the national economic consequences of cancelling and postponements of trade fairs amount to 18.5 billion euros; 150,000 jobs are endangered and 3 billion euros in tax revenue will be lost to the treasury.
+The cancellation of trade fairs not only results in losses for the players directly involved, such as organisers, exhibitors, visitors and service providers, but also has serious macroeconomic consequences.
+Among others, the hotel industry, gastronomy, transport industry, etc. are affected.
+According to calculations by the Institute of the German Trade Fair Industry, the overall economic losses due to the cancellation of trade fairs for 2021 already amount to 19 billion euros; 150,000 jobs are at risk and 3 billion euros in tax revenue will be lost to the treasury.
 In total, trade fair cancellations since March 2020 have led to overall economic losses of 40 billion euros.
 Further information:

 We have placed cookies on your device to give you the best experience and to improve our website.